shapeshifter/shapeshifter-specification/docs/use-case-descriptions/use-cases/settle-phase.md

 # Settle phase

-The informative description of the settle phase processes are provided in Section 2.6.
+The informative description of the settle phase processes are provided in [Settle phase](../../general-description/settle-phase.md).
 In this chapter, the use cases will be described, as derived from the settle phase.

 The USEF MCM settle phase specifies the following use case: